-• There is no charge and the lab does not need power hookup.
+• There is no charge and the Mobile lab does not need a power hookup.

 Instead of visiting your school, our team is willing to meet you at a location, such as Bay City State Recreation Area, or another river or bay-side park with the mobile lab.
 These trips can then include field sampling and observation activities.